The Seljuk Han of Anatolia

 It was probably built at the beginning of the 13th century, after the conquest of Alanya by Ebülhasan.

 An inscription, believed to belong to the han, is exhibited along with several other inscriptions in the municipal garage of the village of Derebucak.
-The inscription is carved on a white marble plaque, half of which is lost.
-It reads as follows:
+This half-broken inscription was found in the park in front of the Derebucak Ulu Mosque in 1995.
+The inscription, of exquisite cursive calligraphy, is carved on a white marble plaque, half of which is lost.
+The remaining first two lines read as follows:

 The han which is dedicated in sequence and six hundred two.. all praise is due to Allah.

-There is no reference to the patron of the han in the inscription and the date indicated cannot be deciphered.
+In the municipal garage inscription, there is no reference to the patron of the han in the inscription and the date indicated cannot be deciphered.
 It is believed that the han was built at the same time as the other hans in the region as part of a planned architectural program.
+However, Redford proposes that this han was built by the third wife of Alaeddin Keykubad, Ismat al-Dunya wa'l-Din.

-There is an independent building to the south of the han, which was covered by a pointed vault in the east-west direction.
-The purpose of this building has not been determined, and it must have been built at later date, as can be determined by the differences in the building techniques with the han.
-Some researchers believe it could have been the mosque, but there is no mihrab to support this hypothesis.
+There is an independent building south of the han, which is covered by a pointed vault in the east-west direction.
+The purpose of this rectangular building has not been determined.
+It must have been built at later date, as can be determined by the differences in the building techniques with those of the han.
+Some researchers believe it could have been a mosque, but there is no mihrab present to support this hypothesis.

-It is now in ruins.
-The caravanserai is deserted at the present time, with its destiny left to fate.
+This han was discovered in 1993.
+The caravanserai is deserted at the present time, in ruins, with its destiny left to fate.
 The walls were removed in the 1970s by villagers who stripped them to extract the lime plaster.

 Bilici, Z. Sarapsa (Serapsu Han)" in Acun, Hakki ed., Anadolu Selcuklu Donemi Kervansaraylari, 2007, p.
 400.